This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Inserted too deep: A catheter that is inserted too far into your bladder can pass into your urethra.
 This can cause pain and leaking urine when the balloon is filled.
 In women the end of the new catheter may poke out of the urethra.
 Your catheter will not drain urine as it should if this happens and may damage your urethra.
 Pull the catheter back several inches and try to fill the balloon again.
 Tell your healthcare provider if this happens.

 Urinary catheter-based infections are common and can lead to serious illness and death.
 Proper care and cleaning of the catheter, the insertion site, and the urine drainage bag can help prevent infection.
 The following are ways you can help prevent catheter-based infections:

 - Drinking liquids: Adults should drink about 9 to 13 cups of liquid each day.
 One cup is 8 ounces.
 Good choices of liquids for most people include water, juice, and milk.
 Coffee, soup, and fruit may be counted in your daily liquid amount.
-Ask your caregiver how much liquid you should drink each day.
+Ask your healthcare provider how much liquid you should drink each day.

 - Good hand hygiene is the best way to prevent infections .
 Always wash your hands with soap and water before and after you touch your catheter, tubing, or drainage bag.
 Do this to remove germs on your hands before you touch these items.
 Do this after you touch these items to remove germs that may have been on them.
 Wear clean medical gloves when you care for your catheter or disconnect the drainage bag.
 This will help stop germs from getting into your catheter.
 Remind anyone who cares for your catheter or drainage system to wash his or her hands.